-In April, AIChE’s Nominating Committee announced the slate of candidates for president-elect, secretary, and directors for the Institute’s 2021 election.
+AIChE’s Nominating Committee has announced the slate of candidates for president-elect, treasurer, and four director positions for the 2024 AIChE Board.

 The president-elect will be elected to a three-year term, serving one year each as president-elect, president, and past president.
-The secretary and the directors are elected for three-year terms.
+The treasurer and directors are elected for three-year terms.

-Voting by paper and electronic proxy ballot will begin on September 7 and end on October 12.
-The election results will be announced at the Annual Business Meeting.
+Voting by paper and electronic proxy ballot will begin on Sept.
+11 and end on Oct.
+16. The election results will be announced at the Annual Business Meeting in Orlando, FL.

-- Results Officially Announced at Annual Business Meeting
+- Nov.
+6 - Election Results Announced at the AIChE Annual Meeting in Orlando, FL

 As your President, I will drive the following priorities: